Last updated on April 18th, 2025

 - Toss currants into a bit of flour and gently fold into the dough by hand.

-- In the mixing bowl, move batter around to form dough into round loaf (the batter will be sticky).
+- Pour out batter onto the parchment paper.
+Move batter around to form dough into round loaf (the batter will be sticky).
+This is more of a quickbread type of bread so no kneading is required.

-- Place dough into the pan.
+- Place the parchment paper with the loaf on it directly into a low dutch oven.
 Cut a cross on the top with a sharp or serrated knife.

 BAKE

-- Using a pastry brush, lightly coat with heavy cream.
-Sprinkle top with white course sanding sugar.
+- Sprinkle top of bread with white course sanding sugar.

 - Bake at 375° for 10 minutes.